dan2105/FFAnalysis/docs/Tutorial.md

 <div style="background-color:rgb(255, 230, 254); border: 1px solid rgb(135, 33, 243); padding: 15px; border-radius: 5px; margin: 10px 0;">
 <h4 style="color:rgb(112, 13, 161); margin-top: 0;">Note:</h4>

-The name of the custom class can be changed using the provided `renameFiles.sh` script.
+The name of the custom class can be changed using the provided <code>renameFiles.sh</code> script.
-**DO NOT** do this for the tutorial!
+DO NOT do this for the tutorial!
 </div>

 Now, we can add the number of jets passing some selections via the custom code.
 To add a custom variable that is **Systematics dependent** we use the `MainFrame::systematicDefine` method.
 We need to pass: